ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 * `0...` indicates that there might be one or more of these entries in an array.

-Many MongoDB drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
+Many MongoDB drivers are able to connect to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
 For example,

 ```sh
 mongodb://admin:$PASSWORD@d5eeee66-5bc4-498a-b73b-1307848f1eac.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:30484/<database name>?authSource=admin&replicaSet=replset